kamranahmedse/git-standup/README.md

 # git-standup

-> Recall what you did on the last working day ..or be nosy and find what someone else did.
+> Recall what you did on the last working day or be nosy and find what someone else did.

 A little tool that I always wanted for myself.
-I work on several repositories on daily basis and it is mostly difficult for me to remember where I left off in each one of them. `git-standup` helps me with running standups and keeping track of what I have been doing.
-By default it gives you the most common usage i.e. shows you commits from the last working day in the current directory and the directories below current level plus it comes with several options to modify how it behaves.
+I work on several repositories on daily basis, and it is mostly difficult for me to remember where I left off in each one of them. `git-standup` helps me with running standups and keeping track of what I have been doing.
+By default, it gives you the most common usage i.e. shows you commits from the last working day in the current directory and the directories below current level plus it comes with several options to modify how it behaves.

 ## Requirements